Central Penn College: Campus

-The landscape of the campus has changed over the years.
 In 2002 the Advanced Technology Education Center opened.
-The new building doubled the number of academic classrooms on the Summerdale campus.
+The new building doubled the number of academic classrooms on the Enola, PA campus.
 That same year 1869-vintage Henszey's Bridge, a 93 ft wrought-iron bowstring arch/truss type, was refurbished and relocated to Central Penn from its previous home in Wanamakers, Pennsylvania.
-In 2004 the college's first satellite location opened on Old Philadelphia Pike in Lancaster.
-Responding to feedback from students for more recreational facilities, the college in 2014 opened The Underground, which contains a student union space, dance studio, fitness center, writing center and the Capital BlueCross Theatre.
-Fall 2015 saw the opening of the Donald B. and Dorothy L. Stabler Health Sciences Building, a state-of-the-industry facility designed to give students in the Department of Health Sciences a real-world, hands-on experience.
+Responding to feedback from students for more recreational facilities, the college in 2014 opened The Underground, which contains a student union space, dance studio, fitness center, writing center and the Capital Blue Cross Theatre.
+Fall 2015 saw the opening of the Donald B. and Dorothy L. Stabler Health Sciences Building.

 Locations

-Central Penn College Summerdale (Harrisburg) campus
+Central Penn College Enola, PA (Harrisburg) campus

-The main campus of Central Penn College is located in Summerdale, Pennsylvania.
 The campus comprises four academic buildings, the Charles "T" Jones Leadership Library, thirty-four student townhouses, six apartment buildings, a new Health Sciences Building, the Underground Student Union, and the Boyer House.
-The main campus is home to large yearly events including the college's annual Fall Harvest (homecoming) event, as well as Festival of Nations and SummerFest.
+The main campus is home to yearly events including the college's annual Fall Harvest (homecoming) event, as well as Festival of Nations and SummerFest.

-Central Penn College Lancaster location
+Central Penn College Lancaster location (closed in 2023)

 In 2004, Central Penn College opened its first additional location: the Lancaster Center.
-The center serves mainly adult students enrolled in a variety of degree programs, including: